Recipe Elderflower Gin Gimlet: The Cocktail Gin Drinkers Have Been Waiting For

 on Conigliaro's framework.

 We built the MXTology Elderflower Gin Gimlet from the same template.
-Tanqueray No. Ten for the gin — the bottle designed for premium cocktails.
+The Canberra Distillery's French Earl Grey Gin for the gin — an award-winning Australian gin built for floral cocktails like this.
 Cold-infused elderflower, not cordial.
 CitrusFresh™ lime locked at peak brightness.
 Botanical water to land the dilution exactly where a hard shake would.

 At 16% ABV — the highest in the MXTology range.
 The cocktail for the gin drinker who knows exactly what they want.